eric-barch/snoozeless/README.md

 # Snoozeless

-An alarm clock that actually gets you out of bed!
+The alarm clock that forces you out of bed in the morning.

 ## Use Case